fpgrowth: Frequent itemsets via the FP-growth algorithm

 pandas DataFrame with columns ['support', 'itemsets'] of all itemsets

-that are >= min_support
+that are >= min_support and < than max_len

-is not None).
+(if max_len is not None).

-Each itemset in the 'itemsets' column is of type frozenset
+Each itemset in the 'itemsets' column is of type frozenset,

 which is a Python built-in type that behaves similarly to